Clyde Mitchell - Conductor

 I could have written a book about him.
 Here is but a short story

 that just touches on this amazing and vibrant personality.
-(Update 2012: Clyde, while guest conducting for orchestras in North America, Montenegro, Romania and Japan, continues to lead the Lions Gate Sinfonia in their exciting 2011-2012 Season!)
+(Update 2019: Clyde, while guest conducting for orchestras in North America, Montenegro, Romania and Japan, continues to lead the Lions Gate Sinfonia.)

 |Clyde Mitchell - Conductor

-Leading the Lions Gate Sinfonia of the North Shore
+Leading the Sinfonia Orchestra of the North Shore (now the Lions Gate Sinfonia of the North Shore)

-"Every time we go out onto the stage I realize that the audience
+"Every time we go out onto the stage I realize the audience

 has come out to hear us in our community rather than cross a bridge

 or listen to a CD," said music director and conductor Clyde

 Mitchell.
 He talked passionately, like a proud parent, about the